someobserver/recurgence/README.md

 Every stable pattern, from quantum to cosmic, *is* the cosmos developing increasingly sophisticated ways to stabilize, remember, process, understand, and become aware of itself.

-**There is no outside observer.** No external intelligence designing this process.
+There's no outside observer, no external intelligence designing this process.
 Reality is a recursive information processing system, computing itself into existence, one recognition event at a time.

 The fact that you can understand this is the pattern recognizing itself through you.